-Cashbox Radio is affiliated to Cashbox Magazine Canada.
+Cashbox Radio an extension of the legendary magazine Cashbox Magazine Canada.

 Cash Box was originally spelled as two words.
 It debuted in July 1942 and under the direction of the original owner George Albert, it ran until 1996 until it closed its doors.
 Ten years later, it was revived by Bruce Elrod and his team and now the legacy continues as Cashbox Magazine (US) and Cashbox Canada, now with Cashbox being one word.